-The point of making a contractor safety plan is to carefully consider all the hazards your team might face on a jobsite.
+The point of a making a contractor safety plan is to carefully consider all the hazards your team might face on a jobsite.
 But many of these documents are subpar at best.
 And that’s because contractors typically copy other business’ safety plans and make minor, ineffective adjustments.

 To create a valuable safety plan, consider using examples as templates only.
 Customize the safety plan to specific industries or projects.
 That way, you’ll be well-prepared to handle safety incidents.
 Plus, a higher-quality plan can boost your reputation, making new contracts even easier to win.